 This page contains promotional and commercial releases of mono 7" singles and EPs with Dylan album tracks for 1970-76.
 These don't contain rare tracks, but they're included because it is no longer possible to buy mono versions of album tracks (for completeness, mono singles that did include rare tracks are now listed here, with their full entries on the yearly pages).
-There were no Columbia mono singles after 1976.
+There were no new Columbia mono singles after 1976, although there were some mono reissues of original 1960s singles, listed on the appropriate 1960s pages.
 Mono LPs have their own pages, see Mono Album Releases.

 For illustrations of all the generic 7" single sleeves used by Bob's record companies from the 1960s onwards, see the 7" Single Sleeves page.
 (A single has much less value to a collector if it doesn't have its correct original sleeve.)